Air Quality Forecasts

 Forecasts are reported in Air Quality Index (AQI) values.
-APCD issues an Air Quality Alert when air pollution is forecast to reach unhealthy levels (AQI value > 101).
+The APCD issues an Air Quality Alert when air pollution is forecast to reach unhealthy levels (AQI value higher than 101).
 Alerts may be used to:

 - Help citizens avoid air pollution related health impacts; and